mechadroid/WindowsServer/README.md

 # WindowsServer
 My Journey to windows server

-I was hired in a company that everthing on its core operations depends on Microsoft, though on my previous jobs i have work with microsoft products, im not totally into learning Microsoft Server (personal preferrence), and now, i do not have a choice but to accept the fact that i have to learned microsoft server on my own, no training provided
+I was hired in a company that everything on its core operations depends on Microsoft, though on my previous jobs i have work with microsoft products, im not totally into learning Microsoft Server (personal preferrence), and now, i do not have a choice but to accept the fact that i have to learned microsoft server on my own, no training provided